The Looting Lab

 The Looting Lab is an interdisciplinary research hub for the study of looted cultural heritage based at the University of Toronto developing innovative solutions to cultural dispossession, loss, and restitution.

-Upcoming Events & Activities
+2025-26 Events and Activities

 🕌